“In order to keep up with the world of 2050…you will above all need to reinvent yourself again and again.”

 Humanities Creative Thinking as Generic Skilling

 Recent research shows that the creative process in science, technology, engineering and mathematics (STEM) is very similar to that in the arts.
 A holistic approach in higher education makes sense for teaching creative thinking—especially given need for inventive adaptability not just in 4IR but 21st-century existence generally.
 Humanities subjects can contribute to this need by offering accessible modules across a university for developing creative adaptation.
 These humanities modules would instill interdisciplinary thinking and 21st-century (4C) cognitive skills, fostering new modes of collaborative problem-solving through making unfamiliar things, digital and/or non-digital.
-In turn, untapped imaginative resources are released, cognitive flexibility continually exercised with students’ self-images as creative and adaptable thinkers becoming increasingly confident.
+In turn, untapped imaginative resources are released, and cognitive flexibility is continually exercised with students’ self-images as creative and adaptable thinkers becoming increasingly confident.
 Team-based problem-solving and communication skills are augmented also.

 Echoing earlier, Film, Poetry, Style has been designed to be accessible to students outside English Studies with no previous experience in filmmaking or analysing poetry.
 It encapsulates this humanities vision for developing holistic and adaptive creative thinking capacities and other 4C skills necessary for 21st-century graduates.